The Best Breastfeeding Books

 The following is a list of the best breastfeeding books for any mom no matter where she finds herself on her breastfeeding journey.

-Whether you’ve never given birth, currently pregnant or expecting triplets there is a book for you on this list.
+Whether you’ve never given birth, currently pregnant or expecting multiples there is a book for you on this list.

 FYI: Breastfeeding is the healthiest, ideal way to feed your baby.
 If you are looking for books on formula feeding you will likely be unhappy with the information presented in this list of the best breastfeeding books.
 The best way to maintain your milk supply is to feed on demand and be close to your baby, which many of these books state.
 If this will not work for you, you might not find these books working for you either.
 If you find a breastfeeding book that is geared more toward bottle feeding and supplementing with formula, please let me know!
 I’d love to add it to this list as I think many mothers would find it helpful.

-If I had to recommend only pregnancy book resource, this book would be on it.
+If I had to recommend only breastfeeding book resource, The Ultimate Breastfeeding Book of Answers would be it.
 Some of the focus of the book is on the history of breastfeeding which is so helpful and validating when women are wondering why breastfeeding is such a challenge.